-What Do I Include in an Employee Handbook or Policies and Procedures Manual?
+What to Include in an Employee Procedures Manual

 Every business that has employees (even just one employee) should have an employee handbook.
 What is an employee handbook?
 It's a three-part document (or three different documents) that help you as the business owner in several ways: